JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/setup/index.md

 $ pip install --upgrade pip
 ```

-Our blank, new project is now ready for a Sphinx installation.
+Our new, blank Python project is now ready for a Sphinx installation.

 ## Installing Sphinx

 Open this project directory in your favorite editor.
-We'll install our packages by editing a new `requirements.txt` file, to store our dependency listing.
+We'll install our packages by creating a `requirements.txt` file, to store our dependency listing.
 For now, put the following line in it:

 ```